envisioning/vocab/src/content/xai-explainable-ai.md

 - 0.75
 - 0.725
 - 0.7
-slug: xai
+slug: xai-explainable-ai
 summary: AI systems designed to provide insights into their behavior and decisions, making them transparent and understandable to humans.
 title: XAI (Explainable AI)
 ---